Woods369/groomersbuddy/README.md

-Welcome to the repository for the Groomer's Buddy Wep Application.

 # Groomers Buddy #
-## Web Application ##
+Welcome to the Groomers Buddy Web Application repository.

 # Introduction #
 This web application will provide services to pet groomers in several areas of their business.
 These are but not limited to:-